 On a plateau, you will find a rectangular ‘benched’ area and an altar.
 Look out for the little drain where blood would once have flowed.

 Spend some time up here just to chill and admire the view.
 Because the High Place of Sacrifice is a little bit off the beaten track with a steep climb up a lot of tourists who only visit Petra for one day don’t do this hike.
 Even at peak time, it’s quieter than most other places within the archaeological park, plus the 360 Panoramic views of Wadi Farasa valley are outstanding.
 If you love deserts and want to explore more, then take a trip to the Wadi Rum Desert after your time in Petra.

 22. The Lion Fountain

-Head away from the High Place of Sacrifice and start to climb down the winding route on the other side of the cliff.
+Head away from the High Place of Sacrifice and start to climb down the winding route on the other side of the cliff, heading away from the main archelogical park.
 While heading down the ancient carved stairways don’t miss the Lion Fountain carved into the rock.
 The shape of the lion is still really evident.

 23. The Garden Triclinium

 Keep winding your way down into the Wadi Farasa valley and you’ll be greeted by a collection of slightly off-the-beaten-track temples in this area.
 The first is the Garden Triclinium.
 It’s thought this temple wasn’t used for burials, but for water-related activities.
 Check out the reservoir in front of the temple!
 However, I wouldn’t advise drinking or swimming in it, better still just don’t touch it at all.